Skip to main content

 Get to Know Intended User Needs

 The second critical step is to dig deeper to understand the groups and individuals who are working on the management issue and who have some authority or motivation to act on the issue.
-These are your potential end users.
+These are your potential users.
 Start by asking them to articulate the management need from their perspective.
 Take the time to understand their context, their priorities, and where they see the need, and opportunity, for the application of new knowledge.

-You will likely find a variety of end users in a position to help address the issue, such as agencies, municipalities, Indigenous governments, and community organizations.
+You will likely find a variety of intended users in a position to help address the issue, such as agencies, municipalities, Indigenous governments, and community organizations.
 Your outreach should seek to understand and reflect that variety of actors.

 If you have a specific project idea in mind, start sharing those ideas to see who is interested, but remain open to new opportunities and new ways to frame your idea.
 Actively seek conversations that expand your understanding of the issue at hand.

-People familiar with the issue often can connect you with key potential end user groups whose members can help address the issue.
+People familiar with the issue often can connect you with key potential user groups whose members can help address the issue.
 Start asking questions.
-Here are a few prompts to guide your background research and conversations with potential end users.
+Here are a few prompts to guide your background research and conversations with potential users.

-Questions to help identify end users
+Questions to help identify intended users

 • What users or user groups are involved in addressing the management need?